 Consider your motivations for wanting to be a better dad.
 Then, consider the following.
 Here are some weak motives, biblical motives and some adjustments we offer if you’re in the warning zone.

-Some weak motives for being a godly husband and father:
+Some weak motives for being a good father:

 - To get sex from your wife.